-- a) Services actively promote positive behaviour support planning and reducing restrictive interventions. - b) Practises and procedures are based on the expectation that as far as possible settings and services will be restraint free. - c) Workplaces that manage challenging situations have clearly implemented lower level/suitable controls to reduce the frequency and level of restrictive interventions required to manage challenging behaviours. - d) Service Users/Pupils have individual risk assessments and restrictive intervention protocol /plans documenting when and how restrictive interventions will be used, and these are produced following reference to the individual behaviour support plans developed by multidisciplinary assessments. - e) Restrictive interventions are accurately recorded, and risk assessments reviewed to allow continuous improvement in management of challenging behaviours. - f) Staff working with service persons that require planned restrictive interventions have received appropriate certified training.
+- a) Moor First School actively promotes positive behaviour and therefore reduces the need for restrictive interventions. - b) Practises and procedures are based on the expectation that as far as possible Moor First School will be restraint free. - c) Management of challenging situations ensure that clearly implemented lower level/suitable controls reduce the frequency and level of restrictive interventions required to manage challenging behaviours. - d) Pupils have individual risk assessments and restrictive intervention plans which document when and how restrictive interventions will be used. - e) Restrictive interventions are accurately recorded, and risk assessments reviewed to allow continuous improvement in the management of challenging behaviours.